Table Of Contents

 Understanding Finishes

-The finish on your wood furniture largely determines how you should clean it:
+The finish on your wood furniture largely determines how you should clean it.
+Here are some of the finishes:

 Essential Supplies for Wood Furniture Cleaning